espruino/BangleApps/apps/gipy/README.md

 - brightness : how bright should screen be ? (by default 0.5, again saving power)
 - power lcd off (disabled by default): turn lcd off when inactive to save power. the watch will wake up when reaching points, when you touch the screen and when speed is below 13km/h.

+### Powersaving

+Starting with release 0.20 we experiment with power saving.

+There are now two display modes :

+- active : the screen is lit back (default at 50% light but can be configured with the *brightness* setting)
+- inactive : by default the screen is not lit but you can also power it off completely (with the *power lcd off* setting)

+The algorithm works in the following ways :

+- some events will *activate* : the display will turn *active*
+- if no activation event occur for at least 10 seconds (or *active-time* setting) we switch back to *inactive*

+Activation events are the following :

+- you are near (< 100m) the next point on path
+- you are slow (< *wake-up speed* setting (13 km/h by default))
+- you press the button / touch the screen

+Power saving has been tested on a very long trip with several benefits

+- longer battery life
+- waking up near path points will attract your attention more easily when needed

 ### Caveats